emqx/emqx-docs/en_US/data-integration/confluent-sink.md

 ## Before You Start

-This section describes the preparatory work needed to configure Confluent integration on the EMQX Dashboard.
+This section describes the preparatory work needed to configure Confluent data integration on the EMQX Dashboard.

 ### Prerequisites